Fedoto4kin/crazy-guestbook/README.md

 # Crazy guestbook
 <!-- ABOUT -->

-This application is Yii2 advanced paltform build code-test according the followed task
+This application is a Yii2 advanced platform build code-test according to the followed task

 > You need to create a simple commenting system (front-end and administration area) with the Yii framework:
 >